Nurse Aide Certification

 Where can I get NA training?

 There are several other private and public training sites available for becoming a certified nursing assistant.
-Information pertaining to approved training program locations is available at www.ncnar.org by selecting the "Forms and Publications" link.
+Information pertaining to approved training program locations is available at The N.C.
+Department of Health and Human Services, Division of Health Service Regulation, Health Care Personnel Education and Credentialing Section.

 If no reply within 24 hours, please contact Connie Grady.

 Connie H. Grady